 Capacity planning has received significant attention in the literature.
 In practice, before any production planning can take place, capacity should first be analyzed during business planning sessions.
 A typical hierarchy of capacity planning usually consists of three phases.
 In the first phase, the overall planning of resources is performed followed by a rough-cut capacity planning to validate the particular master production schedule.
 In the second phase, the evaluation of capacity plans is based on detailed material requirements.
-Finally, in the last phase, a finite loading or an input-official time of capacity provisioning is long, capacity planning tasks can be classified by their planning horizon as been discussed in Chapter 1.
+Finally, in the last phase, a finite loading or an input-output analysis based on the supply and demand of capacity is applied.
+Because the lead time of capacity provisioning is long, capacity planning tasks can be classified by their planning horizon as been discussed in Chapter 1.
 Hopp and Spearman (1996) suggested capacity planning framework to be divided into three basic levels, as;